andreig/andreig.github.io/index.md

 > - Coordinated and implemented the european data-center infrastructure, taking care of equipment selection,
 >  hardware installation, network, wiring and configuration in two
 >  co-location facilities (London,UK and Timisoara, RO).
+> - Built scripts to migrate authoring clients from the old Perl/SyBase infrastructure to the newer Java/MySQL platform.
 > - Created flexible scripts to pull financial data from different provider platforms.
 > - Revamped parts of the internationalization platform: leveling up text and time handling.